 Amica has the most insurance policies compared to similar insurers.
 These include auto, home, life, renters, condos, boat, and motorcycle insurance.

-But for homeowners insurance, it’s difficult putting together all the coverages you need.
+But it's difficult for homeowners insurance to put together all the coverages you need.
 Do you need coverage if you work at home?
 What about coverage for all your tech gears?

 Amica’s Platinum Choice program simplifies the process by choosing the best coverages you need without you having to find them individually.